-The Art Nouveau Era was a time of original style and imagination-themed designs from the vibrant European arts scene.
+The Art Nouveau Era was a time of original style and imagination-themed designs from the vibrant European art scene.
 The aesthetic of Art Nouveau pieces often emphasized an ethereal and artistic feel.
-Even after The Art Nouveau's brief jewelry era, many designers have emphasized the period's characteristics within their own creations.
-There are now many modern designs that emphasize the setting of jewelry with a semi-precious gemstone such as opal or amethyst, and enamel details with an artisan aesthetic.
-Although the Art Nouveau era was rather brief, it's inspiration can still be seen more than a century later.
+Even after Art Nouveau's brief jewelry era, many designers have highlighted the period's characteristics within their creations.
+Many modern designs now emphasize the setting of jewelry with semi-precious gemstones such as opal or amethyst and enamel details with an artisan flair.
+Although the Art Nouveau Era was relatively brief, its inspiration can still be seen more than a century later.